 A CD might work for someone with a significant financial event on the horizon who needs to park their cash for the short term.
 Examples would include down payments for a home or a car.
 These aren’t useful for keeping emergency funds since you won't have immediate access to your money.

 Specialty savings accounts can be great options for long-term goals.
 Many of these act as investment accounts rather than traditional savings deposit accounts.
 Examples include health savings accounts (HSAs), 529s, custodial accounts and individual retirement accounts (IRAs).

 Pros of a specialty savings account

 You can maximize earnings because your funds can be invested.
 Working with a trusted advisor can help you select a portfolio that matches your risk tolerance.
 Some of these options, like a Roth IRA, offer tax benefits.

-Your money may not be FDIC-insured.
+Your money may not be FDIC insured.
 However, some states are moving to insure 529 plans for college savings.
 These accounts may have withdrawal stipulations, so you may not have immediate access to your money.
 You may need to do some research to find out the risk you’re taking when opening an account.

-Those with specific savings goals in mind, such as retirement or college savings for their children.
+Specialty savings accounts are good for those with specific savings goals in mind, such as retirement or college savings for their children.

 Start your savings journey today